fishjam-cloud/documentation/docs/react-native/quick-setup.md

 });
 ```

-### Full example
+## Full example

 Here is how it all could work together:

 :::info

-We are using expo-camera to request camera permissions.
-You can install and build it using the following
+We are using `expo-camera` to request camera permissions in example app.
+You can install and build it using the

-command:
+following command:

 ```bash
 npx expo install expo-camera && npx expo prebuild